coverclock/com-diag-hazer/README.md

 * sirfstar4 - exercises any SiRF Star 4 device.
 * source - send UDP packets to the sink.
 * talkers - processes a file of synthetic input.
+* tesorochoosefile - emit CSV output to an observation file for Tesoro.
+* tesorodraganddrop - emit CSV output to an observation file for Tesoro.
+* tesoroselectchannel - emit CSV output to a UDP endpoint for Tesoro.
 * tumbleweedkeepalives - serves as a Tumbleweed keepalive sink.
 * tumbleweedpi - Another Tumbleweed functional test.
 * tumbleweedremote - serves as a Tumbleweed RTCM sink.